Ubuntu LTS Set-Up

 - to be truly headless, create a “dummy” video card and monitor

-- WARNING: if an actual display is plugged in/used, it would be part of a multi-monitor setup – I tend to prefer HDMI EDID emulators with pass-through ports (more on that here)
+- WARNING: if after implementing this, an actual display is plugged in/used, it would be part of a multi-monitor setup – I tend to prefer HDMI EDID emulators with pass-through ports (more on that here)

 - w.r.t. this Stack Exchange answer, create the following sections in